0bKP/0bKP/README.md

 # Hello, I'm Kacper 👋

-I'm a member of Computer Security Incident Response Team with a passion for technology and coding.
-I'm a graduate of Cracow University of Technology and have skills in Linux administration and Python programming.
-I also have experience in bash scripting, C++, HTML, and CSS.
+Experienced cybersecurity professional with a background in high-stakes operations.
+Transitioned from monitoring national security threats as an L2 SOC Analyst at a National CSIRT/SOC to building advanced detection logic as a Detection Engineer.
+I am a graduate of Cracow University of Technology.
+My technical foundation includes Linux administration and Python programming, complemented by experience in Bash scripting, C++, and web technologies (HTML/CSS).

 ## 🔭 Current Projects